 Learning a new natural language could be quite challenging.
 I experienced it myself after moving to the US seven years ago.
 I did not understand the way the society worked nor could I speak English very well.
 The language remained a big issue for a while.
-I couldn’t read complicated articles or books, talk with my fellow students at the university very well or understand what the hell people on radio were discussing.
+I couldn’t read complicated articles or books, talk with my fellow students at the university very well or understand what the hell people on the radio were discussing.

 It turns out that learning a new language is really just about training your brain to recognize and reproduce thousands of little patterns such as letters, words, sentences and sounds.
 The process of adopting these patterns takes a long time.

 There are several techniques that helped me improve my English over the years.
-I want to share some of them in this post and hope that second language learners or immigrants will find it helpful as well.
+I want to share some of them in this post and hope that second language learners and immigrants will find it helpful as well.

 Figure Out Your Goals